 Rolling out a new Learning Management System (LMS) is both exciting and terrifying.
 Your LMS could become an ocean of knowledge your employees look forward to swimming in—or, a dirty swamp they go out of their way to avoid.
 The stakes are even higher if you consider the fact that 75% of projects fail because they weren’t implemented correctly.

 A smooth LMS implementation requires more than choosing a platform and filling it up with training courses.
 It involves goal setting, careful planning, regular (re)assessment, and a lot of strategic decision-making along the way.
-Every LMS implementation will look slightly different, but a clear tried-and-true blueprint of the process will help you stick to a plan that's modeled after industry best practices and adjusted to fit your company's unique situation.
+Every LMS implementation project plan will look slightly different, but a clear tried-and-true blueprint of the process will help you stick to a plan that's modeled after industry best practices and adjusted to fit your company's unique situation.

-We laid out the building blocks that can help make your LMS implementation successful.
-We'll start by breaking the implementation process into two major phases: the build phase and the launch phase.
+We laid out the building blocks that can help make your implementation successful.
+We'll start by breaking the LMS implementation process into two major phases: the build phase and the launch phase.
 Read on to find out how to nail both with eight straightforward steps.
 And if you're in the phase of evaluating vendors, our RFP template can help you make the best choice in less time:

 The build phase is when most of the thinking and planning takes place.
 This involves laying down clear objectives and deadlines, defining roles, and thinking about the content.
 Having clarity will make the implementation transparent and easy to follow for everyone involved.

 As with any project, the first (and most important) step is to set goals for your new LMS.
-Nail down what you want to attain with the new system in relation to training and your organization.
-Setting goals will keep the implementation firmly on track.
+Nail down what you want to attain with the new system in relation to employee training and your organization.
+Setting goals will keep the implementation plan firmly on track.

 For example, if your business objective is to increase sales, your training goal will be to train your sales reps faster and more often, and then calculate the impact of training on the win rate.
-You need an LMS that enables you to train them often and fast with new products and pitches as soon as your reps need them.
+You need an LMS platform that enables you to train them often and fast with new products and pitches as soon as your reps need them.

 44% of companies with learning technology think about replacing their solution within two years.
 That’s a significant waste of resources.
 Choosing an LMS is like choosing the right T-shirt.
 You have to account for your preferred style of training and pick the size that fits your organization.
 Unlike a T-shirt, tossing out your LMS can lead to plenty of discomfort and unmet business needs.